Saffron infused melt-in-the-mouth treats; we use ricotta cheese and four other ingredients to make these Kesar Malai Modak for Ganpati.

 - While modaks are great for any occasion, the same mix can be shaped into ladoos or pedas.
 They taste equally amazing!

-Ricotta Cheese: Full fat ricotta cheese makes the best modaks.
+- Ricotta Cheese: Full fat ricotta cheese makes the best modaks.
 As we make these sweets rarely, I stick to full fat ricotta instead of using lower fat versions.
+However, one can use skim milk ricotta cheese too.
+The texture will be slightly different though.

-1- In a mortar pestle lightly crush the saffron.
+1- In a mortar pestle lightly crush ½ tsp saffron.

-3- In a heavy pan add ricotta cheese.
+3- In a heavy pan add 32 oz ricotta cheese.
 Keeping the flame on medium, cook the cheese till all the water evaporates and the cheese thickens.

 4- The cheese will start thickening in about 10-12 minutes.